Picovoice/voice-activity-benchmark/README.md

 ## Accuracy

 Below is the result of running the benchmark framework.
 The plot below shows the receiver operating characteristic curve of different engines.
-The greater the area under the curve the more accurate the engine is.
+This plot was generated with the Signal-To-Noise ratio of 0dB

 ![](doc/img/summary.png)